 3) Ripe fruits have brittle stalks.
 Shaking the branches will cause them to drop.

 4) Last and ultimate purpose.
 Fully ripe tamarind and best tasting.
-Fully ripe tamarind are those that fall easily when the branches are shaken.
+It fall easily when the branches are shaken.

 Marvin is the lead chocolate maker of Ben and Lyn Chocolate Inc. Has strong background in food research and development.
 Occasionally conducts training and lectures.
 Lecturer of Cocoa Foundation of the Philippines.
 Do coaching and consultancy services on his free time.